 Here’s your list of “do’s” and “don’ts” for home care:

 - The biggest “don’t” is excessive alcohol consumption.
 If you consume large quantities of alcohol daily, the alcohol will soften composite bonding material if you have direct bonding, and also the composite luting material that holds the porcelain to the tooth if you have porcelain veneers.
 Within a period of a couple of years, you could completely ruin the dental work.
+Composite bonding will look pitted and stained—porcelain veneers will get a tiny ditch around the edges that will also stain.
 I saw this in a handful of patients.
 So, watch your alcohol consumption.
 Moderate amounts don’t seem to have any noticeable effect.
-Beware, also, of constant use of alcohol-containing mouthwashes.
+Beware, also, of frequent use of alcohol-containing mouthwashes.
 Read the list of ingredients on your mouthwash.